reverentgeek/okta.github.io/_source/_posts/2018-09-04-secure-java-ee-rest-api.md

 Click **View beers present** to see the full list of beers.

-{% img blog/javaee-rest-api/beers-present.png alt:"Beer list" width:"800" %}{: .center-image }
+{% img blog/javaee-rest-api/beers-present.png alt:"Beers present" width:"800" %}{: .center-image }

 You can also view the list of good beers in the system at `http://localhost:8080/good-beers`.
 Below is the output when using [HTTPie](https://httpie.org/).